Philip Sales, Lord Sales

-Philip James Sales, Lord Sales, PC (born 11 February 1962) is a Justice of the Supreme Court of the United Kingdom.
-He took office on 14 January 2019.
+Philip James Sales, Lord Sales, PC (born 11 February 1962) is an English judge who has served as the Deputy President of the Supreme Court of the United Kingdom since January 2026.

 Early life

 He was educated at the Royal Grammar School, Guildford, Churchill College, Cambridge (BA, 1983), and Worcester College, Oxford (BCL, 1984).

 Career

 He was called to the bar at Lincoln's Inn in 1985.
 In 1997, he was appointed First Junior Treasury Counsel ("Treasury Devil"), a private practitioner barrister who represents the UK government in the civil courts.
 This caused "consternation" among senior lawyers, according to The Times, due to his young age.

-Sales was a practising barrister at 11 King's Bench Walk.
+Sales was a practising barrister at 11 King's Bench Walk (11KBW).
 At the time of the appointment, there was debate over Sales' appointment.
 According to The Guardian, an anonymous source referred to 11KBW as a "network of old boys and cronies", and that there was "no coincidence that the appointment came from Lord Irvine's and Tony Blair's old chambers".
 Acting as a barrister Sales defended the New Labour government's decision against holding a public inquiry into the Iraq War in the High Court in 2005.